Maternal Health

 The path to an affirming birth experience was not an easy one.
 Long drives to prenatal appointments, switching insurance carriers, locating a birth education class and subsequently getting back and forth, and finally, finding and booking the services of an experienced and caring doula all posed challenges along the path to procuring an empowering and affirming birth experience.

 I went on to have three more children.
 The birth of each taught me something different about motherhood and myself.
 Each time, I set to the task of diving into the tedious work of researching birthing options.
-Every two years or so, it became easier to find the maternal healthcare team that was both close and convenient to me, and also supported my desired pregnancy journey and birth plan.
+Every two years or so, it became easier to find the maternal healthcare team that was both close and convenient to me and also supported my desired pregnancy journey and birth plan.

 Today, more health insurance companies are waking up to the advantages of covering the cost of doulas, home births, and birthing centers, realizing it makes good economic sense to do so.
-In short, these supportive services often lower the amounts of high cost medical interventions that drive routine hospital births to costs upwards of $20,000!
+In short, these supportive services often lower the amounts of high-cost medical interventions that drive routine hospital births to costs upwards of $20,000!

 The opportunity to have a doula covered by insurance was unheard of 15 years ago.
 I was fortunate that even before this was the case, my state Medicaid plan covered the cost of my prenatal care at the hands of a nurse midwifery practice, and it covered the cost of the birthing tub I elected to use while I labored in the hospital.

-There are a plethora of resources directing birthing people to a variety of low- intervention, low-medicalized birthing options.
-More and more hospitals nationwide are
+There are a plethora of resources directing birthing people to a variety of low-intervention, low-medicalized birthing options.
+More and more hospitals nationwide are accommodating low-intervention birth plans.
+The healthcare world is beginning to catch up to the demands of birthing professionals, helpers, and birthing people.
+What has not fully caught up with the plethora of birthing options is awareness.

-Maternal health education and advocacy is not being accessed by the general population of birthing people.
+Maternal health education and advocacy are not being accessed by the general population of birthing people.
 Most still do not have a concept of the obstetric violence that occurs in hospitals, nor do they know both the short and long-term benefits of a low-intervention, de-medicalized birth.
 In addition, the importance of having a birth support team for healthy birth outcomes and postpartum experiences still goes largely unrecognized.

-thanks to the efforts of organizations like the Black Coalition for Safe Motherhood, that we will reclaim empowerment, autonomy, and fulfillment in the average birth experience.
+As doulas start becoming covered by health insurance, this gap in birthing empowerment will begin to close even more than it has from a decade ago.
+I am optimistic, thanks to the efforts of organizations like the Black Coalition for Safe Motherhood, that we will reclaim empowerment, autonomy, and fulfillment in the average birth experience.
 With the strides that have been made so far, I am confident that day is right around the corner.

 -Rabiah Lewis, MPH